Krutonium/My_Unified_NixOS_Config/README.md

 ## Useful Commands:

-I've converted a bunch of my scripts so that they're available on the system anywhere.

-Specifically:
 `update` updates the local system
 `updateAll` updates all computers on the LAN `resetConfig` deletes the repo and then redownloads and configures it